 demonstrate the variety of unifying textual and musical aspects found

 in these collections.
-In each case, apparent unities are resisted by
+In each case, apparent unities are resisted

-of these collections as larger wholes.
+identity of these collections as larger wholes.

-interest in the problem of musical genre.
+a renewed interest in the problem of musical genre.
 Taking an interdisciplinary

-approach to the subject, this dissertation advances common notions of
+approach to the subject, this dissertation advances common notions

-and music found in Brahms’s collections, not just within a song
+text and music found in Brahms’s collections, not just within a song

 but between them.
-Considering genre as a historically constructed social
+Considering genre as a historically constructed

-the creation and reception of those genres.
+that have structured the creation and reception of those genres.

 Rhetoric of Sexuality in the Age of Brahms and Wagner"

 an enduring theme in nineteenth-century music history, the Brahms-Wagner